MoshiulRabbi/apiS/README.md

-used a weather api and other public api. fetched the data and added to django web app without designing
+used a weather api and a public api. fetched the data and added to django web app.Used Particle JS for UI / save designing time.